 Choreographer: Isabelle Beauverd

-Performers: Benjamin Hurley, Tra Mi Dinh, Emma Riches, Anika de Ruyter
+Performers: Benjamin Hurley, Emma Riches, Anika de Ruyter

 Sound Design: Robert Downie

-Isabelle Beauverd is a freelance dance artist from Naarm/Melbourne.
-She has performed for Siobhan McKenna, Chunky Move, Sandra Parker, Victoria Chiu, Arts Fission, Rhys Ryan, Emma Riches, and Jack Riley.
+Isabelle Beauverd is a dancer, choreographer and teacher from Naarm/Melbourne.
+She has performed for Siobhan McKenna, Chunky Move, Sandra Parker, Victoria Chiu, Arts Fission, Emma Riches and Jack Riley.
 Upon graduating from The Victorian College of the Arts, Melbourne University in 2016, Isabelle received the Choreographic Development Fund Award.
-Her choreographic works include Bottom Line (Melbourne Fringe Festival, 2016), Grapple (First Commissions Program, Melbourne University, 2019) and Surge (awarded Best Dance, Melbourne Fringe Festival, 2019).
-Her choreographic work stems from her interest in the world and the way in which individuals connect with their environment.
-Isabelle recently participated in Dancehouse’s Emerging Choreographers Program and presented at Out of Bounds, a program facilitated by Temperance Hall and Lucy Guerin Inc.
+Her choreographic works include Bottom Line (Melbourne Fringe Festival, 2016), Grapple (commissioned by Melbourne University, 2019) and Surge (awarded Best Dance, Melbourne Fringe Festival, 2019).
+Isabelle recently collaborated with Victoria Chiu for Virtual Crossings, a virtual reality project in collaboration with The University of Melbourne and Gilles Jobin Company in Geneva.

 Benjamin Hurley is an independent dancer, choreographer and teacher who graduated from The Victorian College of the Arts in 2016.
 Originally from Alice Springs/Mparntwe, Benjamin is currently based in Melbourne/Naarm and his practice has been influenced by the companies and artists that he has worked with, including PhillipAdams/BalletLab, Arts Fission, Strange Fruit, Alice Will and Caroline, Isabelle Beauverd, Deanne Butterworth, Shelley Lasica, Emma Riches, Alessandro Sciarroni, Lee Serle and Victoria Chiu.
 Some performance credits include ‘EVER’ & ‘GLORY’ by Phillip Adams/BalletLab, ‘Slow Calm Drama’ by Deanne Butterworth, and ‘Set and Reset/Reset’ by Trisha Brown Dance Company.
 He has presented short works including ‘Dancing Conversations for Anna’ as part of the Out of Bounds Program facilitated by Temperance Hall and Lucy Guerin Inc., and ‘My Life Would Be Better If’ as part of the Exquisite Corps program facilitated by Phillip Adams and Luke George at Temperance Hall.